Fuad El-Hibri: Fuad El-Hibri '82 Entrepreneurial Award

 One of the Yale University School of Management donor-funded awards, the El-Hibri Award provides first year SOM students with internship program funding over the summer, seed capital for new businesses for second-year men and women and special funding for those going into early-stage start-up ventures.
 A group of 14 Yale alumni - entrepreneurs, innovators, and investors - choose the students who receive the awards, which total $100,000.

 Boards and leadership activities

 El-Hibri served on the boards of the U.S. Chamber of Commerce, International Biomedical Research Alliance, and National Health Museum.
 He also served on the advisory boards of the Heifetz International Music Institute and Yale Healthcare Conference.

 Personal life

-El-Hibri's mother was German, and his father was a Lebanese businessman who was of Syrian descent on his father’s side.
+El-Hibri's mother was German, and his father was a Lebanese businessman of maternal Syrian descent.
 As a child, he lived in Germany and Lebanon.
 He became a U.S. citizen in 1999.
 He died on April 23, 2022, at Potomac, Maryland from pancreatic cancer.